chapter-three/boxapi/README.md

 #### Note: This is a fork from [maengkom/boxapi](https://github.com/maengkom/boxapi).

 The fork provides functionality to:
+- Use the Box service account instead of an app user (just leave empty `app_user_name` in the configuration parameters).
 - Provide the private key optionally as a string instead of a file (use `private_key` instead of `private_key_file`).
 ---